Macix97/femora/README.md

 ### Hell Pit
 ![Hell Pit](https://user-images.githubusercontent.com/26011505/96173103-a87f7a80-0f27-11eb-804d-c5bb30c2d905.png)

 The project is personal and it is not commercial.
 Any similarities are due to sentimental reasons.
+Game was made by using Unity 3D 2019.2.2f1.